|

 James Loye - (actra caea baea)

-James has recently moved from London, UK.
-He was born in Bristol and obtained a first class honours degree in acting at the Royal Welsh College of Music And Drama.
-He has lived and worked as an actor for over a decade in London, Toronto and New York.
-During this time James played venues including The Theatre Royal Drury Lane, The Bristol Old Vic, The Birmingham Rep, Chichester Festival, The Young Vic, The Barbican, Regents Park Open Air Theatre, Sheffield Crucible, New Victory Theatre New York and The Princess of Wales Theatre, Toronto.
-He has worked in the West End and Broadway and Open Air Shakespeare.
-In 2005 he was cast as Frodo Baggins in The Lord of The Rings musical, this brought him to Canada where he met his wife to be.
+James has been living and working in Montréal for nearly two decades.
+Born in Bristol he obtained a first-class honours degree in acting at the Royal Welsh College of Music & Drama.
+He lived and worked as an actor for over a decade in London, Toronto and New York.
+During this time, James played venues including: The Theatre Royal Drury Lane, Bristol Old Vic, Birmingham Rep, Chichester Festival, Young Vic, Barbican, Regents Park Open Air Theatre, Sheffield Crucible, New Victory Theatre, New York and The Princess of Wales Theatre, Toronto.
+He has worked in the West End, Broadway and Open-Air Shakespeare.
+In 2005 James originated the role Frodo Baggins in the The Lord of The Rings musical (Best Actor in a Musical nomination - Whatsonstage.com), which brought him to Canada, and changed the course of his life and career.